 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In addition to any pricing legislation that they might have to comply with, and the Chartered Trading Standards Institute (CTSI) Guidance For Traders on Pricing Practices, marketers must ensure that any pricing claims comply with the rules on prices in the CAP Code (rules 3.17 - 3.21).
-These rules state that quoted prices, including “from” prices, must not mislead, and must include all non-optional fees, taxes and delivery fees.
+In addition to any applicable pricing legislation and the Chartered Trading Standards Institute (CTSI) Guidance For Traders on Pricing Practices, marketers must ensure that any pricing claims in their ads comply with the pricing rules in the CAP Code (Rules 3.17 - 3.22).
+These rules state that quoted prices must not mislead and sets out rules in respect of non-optional taxes, duties and fees, as well as delivery fees and ‘up to’/’from’ pricing.

 Include the booking fee